gohugoio/hugo/content/en/hugo-modules/configuration.md

 ## Module Config: mounts

 {{% note %}}
-When the `mounts` config was introduced in Hugo 0.56.0, we were careful to preserve the existing `staticDir` and similar configuration to make sure all existing sites just continued to work.
-But you should not have both: if you add a `mounts` section you should remove the old `staticDir` etc. settings.
+When the `mounts` config was introduced in Hugo 0.56.0, we were careful to preserve the existing `contentDir`, `staticDir`, and similar configuration to make sure all existing sites just continued to work.
+But you should not have both: if you add a `mounts` section you should remove the old `contentDir`, `staticDir`, etc. settings.
 {{% /note %}}

 {{% warning %}}